Foot & Ankle Center of Illinois

 - Pressure ulcers

-Whatever type of wound is affecting you, their team has the experience and commitment to top-tier care that you need.
+Whatever type of wound is affecting your health, our team has the experience and commitment to the top-tier care that you need.

 What happens if I experience a puncture wound on my foot?